aloglu/cliamp-scrobble/README.md

 - Scrobbles after **50%** of a track by default.
 - Configurable scrobble threshold.
 - `*` loves or un-loves the current track.
-- Loving a not-yet-scrobbled current track immediately scrobbles it too.
 - `&` toggles automatic scrobbling for the current `cliamp` session.
 - Retryable scrobble failures are cached and retried later.
 - No Last.fm now-playing updates.